-Presently, ISXFEU is focused on the UK and the EEA, with plans to expand geographically into Canada, the United States and Asia Pacific.
+Presently, ISXFEU is focused on the UK and the EEA, with plans for the Group to expand geographically into Canada, the United States and Asia Pacific.
 ISXFEU is also looking to expand into other AML regulated sectors where ISXFEU has a competitive advantage with its RegTech and FinTech capabilities.
-The EU represents approximately one-third of the global payments market and is still in an expansionary phase for the group.
+The EU represents approximately one-third of the global payments market and is still in an expansionary phase for the Group.